-Reporting sexual assault, domestic violence, dating violence and stalking
+Reporting sexual assault, domestic violence, dating violence, stalking and sexual exploitation

 Victims of sexual assault, domestic violence, dating violence, and stalking should get to a place of safety immediately and should obtain necessary medical treatment at once.
 Victims should report the incident as soon as possible, since time is a critical factor for evidence collection and preservation.
 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings or obtaining protection from abuse orders related to the incident more difficult.